kcibv/git-tutorial/src/cli.md

 ## git checkout operation
 > For a description of this operation see the [main tutorial](index.md).

-So far we have initialized a git project and commited two sets of changes.
+So far we have initialized a git project and committed two sets of changes.
 Our project folder is now identical to the second commit.
 If you want to go back to the first commit, you can use the `git checkout` command.
-In the following example, the first commit (the one named `9b457e6394b1a3918d030a703cf25b5cc81e31a4`) is checked out; notice that you need to pass only the fist few characters of the commit name: just enough to uniquely identify the commit.
+In the following example, the first commit (the one named `9b457e6394b1a3918d030a703cf25b5cc81e31a4`) is checked out; notice that you need to enter only the first few characters of the commit name: just enough to uniquely identify the commit.

 ![git-checkout](assets/img/cli-checkout-1.png)